 Effective enforcement of a fishery management system has the potential to address the ecological, economic, and social implications of illegal fishing [16,17,18,19,10].
 Unreported catch can undermine management efforts by resulting in unaccounted harvests and greater levels of uncertainty, which can significantly affect biomass levels – together, proper management and effective enforcement can reduce this and other negative ecological impacts and assure some level of conservation [19,20].
 The benefits of conservation may be economic, for example if a dive tourism industry is present [21], and also social by providing increased developmental, educational, recreational, spiritual, cultural, and research opportunities [22, 23].
 The economic and social benefits of reducing illegal fishing are likely to be substantial for developing nations where IUU fishing threatens both food security and livelihoods for those who depend on local fisheries as a protein source and means of income.
 Thus, effective enforcement can help to recapture dissipated fisheries benefits [12,61].
 In the absence of IUU fishing, proper management of a stock will most efficiently maximize revenues [18].
 Despite the clear benefits most fisheries would receive from improved enforcement, many fisheries lack an adequate level of enforcement, particularly in small-scale fisheries in developing countries [24, 25].

 Major barriers to more pervasive and effective enforcement include significant upfront capital costs and high operational costs of ongoing implementation [26,27].
 Enforcement is generally the most expensive aspect of fishery management costs and increasing enforcement effort is often costly [13,11].
 This is particularly a problem in small-scale fisheries in developing countries that depend on coastal fishing for livelihoods and food security, yet lack the resources to pay for enforcement [28, 29].
 Often, governments, NGOs, private investors, or a combination provide funding at the onset of new fisheries management initiatives but are unable to fund ongoing enforcement costs [30].
 For this reason, it is important to design a sustainable system that can eventually be self-financing.
 This not only ensures the sustainability of the fishery over time, but can also help to attract the upfront investments needed at the onset of enforcement reform.
 Under a cost-recovery system in which the sectors benefiting from enforcement are responsible for financing this service, potential sources of funding for ongoing enforcement effort include license fees, taxes on landings, fines from illegal activity, and, if applicable, taxes on a relevant tourism industry such as diving.
 Cost-recovery has been used to finance the costs associated with fisheries management in the United States [62], Australia, New Zealand, Iceland, Canada [63], and Namibia [64].
 Other funding sources for fisheries management include local and national government funding and foreign investment [65].
 In many cases, funding is not available for fisheries enforcement.
-A cost-recovery system can provide funding for fisheries enforcement and management activities in locations where other funding sources either do not exist or do not provide adequate resources for effective management.
+While cost-recovery programs are not yet widespread in small-scale fisheries of the developing tropics, this type of system has the potential to provide funding for fisheries enforcement and management activities in locations where other funding sources either do not exist or do not provide adequate resources for effective management.